mirego/gaffe/README.md

 ## License

 `Gaffe` is © 2013 [Mirego](http://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
 See the [`LICENSE.md`](https://github.com/mirego/gaffe/blob/master/LICENSE.md) file.

+The mushroom cloud logo is based on [this lovely icon](http://thenounproject.com/noun/mushroom-cloud/#icon-No18596) by [Gokce Ozan](http://thenounproject.com/occultsearcher), from The Noun Project.
+Used under a [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/) license.

 ## About Mirego